Ternium Is A Takeover Candidate For Big Steel Manufacturers

 Financial Strategy Matrix

-Ternium's financial strategy matrix shows a mixed picture for Ternium from 2013 to 2015.
+Ternium's financial strategy matrix shows a mixed picture for the company from 2013 to 2015.
 Ternium's financial picture in 2013 showed a company with surplus cash because it had positive economic value added.
 Then, in 2014, Ternium's financial picture showed a company in need of restructuring because it generated no economic value and was growing faster than its sustainable growth rate.
 In 2015, Ternium's financial picture showed a company that needed to review its capital structure and its debt structure to reduce its weighted capital cost or to take on new equity, perhaps accepting a takeover from a bigger rival.

 Future Outlook

 Ternium has been negatively impacted by the drop in steel products in the global market.
 As a result, there is a high likelihood of consolidation in the Americas to take advantage of cost synergies across the industry.
 Ternium is likely a takeover candidate in the very near future because its weak profitability makes it difficult for it to take care of its debt obligations, and one can see that its stock price does not accurately capture its poor financial condition.
 This may be because the market is anticipating a buyer for its assets.
-Nucor Corp is also unprofitable, but it has taken steps to improve working capital and ensure it is improving its liquidity to take advantage of the market rebound for steel, whereas Ternium will likely be taken over by much bigger players like US Steel or a Chinese steelmaker looking to expand into the Americas.
+Nucor Corp. is also unprofitable, but it has taken steps to improve working capital and ensure it is improving its liquidity to take advantage of the market rebound for steel, whereas Ternium will likely be taken over by much bigger players like US Steel or a Chinese steelmaker looking to expand into the Americas.
 The steel companies are definitely going through a tough time now because of over-saturation of the markets with cheap steel products from China, but they will rebound as some of the overcapacity on the supply side of the market gets used up by big steel consumers in China, India, the United States, and Europe, so the industry is not likely to rebound for the next 5 years.
 During this time consolidation will occur, and Ternium is a takeover candidate.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.